Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 * the value related (integer)
 * the nano time at which it happened

+### First Method

 To check that the operations can be linearized, we sort the operation list.
 Then we follow operation by operation the result of a linear execution and the compare with the results of the operations.

+This is our own method to test linearizability, the operations are stored in a `ConcurrentLinkedQueue`, providing a wait-free `add` that can be called by every threads.

+In order to run parallel operations, we are using `population.parallelStream().forEach()`, with a pre-built population, so that the test are using the exact same population.

 For a small set of operation, we can output traces like: